 We now have the adjustment dial and where it’s situated, on the outer edge of the body, you’re likely to knock it.
-You will then be wondering why you are going blind for the next 2 minutes until you realise you have moved the thing.
+You will then be wondering why you are going blind for the next 2 minutes until you realize you have moved the thing.
 The best solution is to tape it and forget it.
 Frankly, from day one as soon as I took my Xpro2 out of its box I could see it would be an issue.
 It would need me to rectify it immediately and after a little consultation with Dr. Gaffer tape, things were fine.

 To add a little context to this issue, I would like to say that I don’t think this a big miss on Fuji’s part.
 I have had to travel around the world with all sorts of bits of tape and velcro stuck on dials of all sorts of cameras from other manufacturers.
 Some of these cameras costing in the region of $50,000+.
 So I see it as just a fact of life that we have to do these modifications to our gear.